Gbouna/Web_Application_Development_Guide/Development-guide/step 5/README.md

+# Building the Front-end

-Below is a **step-by-step, beginner-friendly guide** for building the front-end (both **Consumer** and **Creator** views) for your cloud-native photo/video sharing application.
+Below is a **step-by-step, guide** for building the front-end (both **Consumer** and **Creator** views) for your cloud-native photo/video sharing application.
 The goal is to keep it as straightforward as possible, using **basic HTML, CSS, and JavaScript**—so you don’t need a deep technical background or complicated frameworks unless you want them.
+The steps and code are only a guide and not a direct and complete solution.

 ---